- 24 Jan 2022

 Calls | Number of calls to the API Endpoint |

-Duration | Time spent within the boundary of a service that contains the API Endpoint, that is the time between the entry span into service and the exit span out from the service. |
+Duration | Time spent within the boundary of a service containing the API Endpoint is the time between the entry span into the service and the exit span out from the service. |

-End time | End time of the segment of the trace |
+End time | The end time of the segment of the trace |

 Endpoint ID | The ID of the API Endpoint this trace segment belongs to |